-Alternatively referred to as an ODP, which is short for OverDrive Processor; an OverDrive is a microprocessor developed by Intel that was first developed for the 804886 processors and was also available with Intel Pentium processors, Pentium processors with MMX, and the Intel Pentium II processor.
-The OverDrive is 40MHz or less and does not have a heatsink.
+Alternatively referred to as an ODP, which is short for OverDrive Processor, OverDrive is a microprocessor created by Intel.
+It was first developed for 80486s, and later included in the Pentium, Pentium with MMX, and Pentium II processor families.
+The OverDrive chip has a clock speed of 40 MHz or less and does not include a heat sink.

 Most motherboards had an additional empty socket to accommodate this OverDrive processor.
-However, some motherboards had a replacement processor known as the ODPR, or OverDrive Processor Replacement, that would work as a replacement for the current processor in the computer.
-The above picture is an example of what the OverDrive processor may look like.
+However, some had a replacement processor known as the ODPR, or OverDrive Processor Replacement, that would work as a replacement for the current processor in the computer.
+Today, OverDrive processors (shown in the image) are no longer being developed, supported or sold by Intel.